 - Complete Tutor Training Session (One-Time)

 - Pass Background Check As Related To The Tutor Duties

-Pizza and Pasta Bowl in March, Trivia Night in September, and the OLC-BEE in November are OLC’s most exciting Special Events!
-Up to 30 volunteers are needed per event to help at these events doing tasks such as ticket sales, silent auction assistants, and so much more!
-Additionally, OLC works to get books in the hands of children by giving away free books at Community Events such CandyLand, Back to School Bash, Grant Beach Neighborhood Night Out and more.
+Trivia Night,Run for Reading and the OLC-BEE are among OLC’s most exciting Special Events!
+Up to 30 volunteers are needed to help at each event in many areas from ticket sales, silent auction assistants, and so much more!
+Additionally, OLC works to get books in the hands of children by giving away free books at Community Events such as Seuss Science Day, Juneteenth, Grant Beach Neighborhood Night Out and more.
 We are always in need of outgoing volunteers who would like to help give out books and promote OLC programs.
 If you enjoy a hands-on experience, OLC would love to have your help!
 Check out more information on events page.
-To download and fill out the volunteer data form, click here.